mcellteam/cellblender_tutorials/scripting/data_model_scripting.rst

 .. note::

-   The scripting interface is very new and subject to change.
+   The scripting interface is relatively new and subject to change.

 You should start out with a newly initialized CellBlender model with